GoGentoOSS/SAMLBase/README.md

     6. Add Advice Element support
     7. Increase the SAML2 scope compatibility of the library (Continuous, version 1.1.0 has a lot of these already)
 	8. Add the SOAP Binding for ACS
-    9. Add the URI Binding (never seen this being used in the past)
-    10. Add the PAOS Binding (very tropical, hardly used)

 ## Examples (relative to package root)